All prices are in U.S. Dollars

 This subscription lists stocks that are climbing very aggressively.
 The list illustrated includes only 28 stocks.
 The actual list includes 50 stocks.

-However, because they both find stocks that have been unusually strong, there will be some overlap.
+Because they both find stocks that have been unusually strong, there will be some overlap.
 On the other hand, each will find stocks not found by the other.
-The daily "Strongest Stocks" lists consist of 90 stocks.
+The daily "Strongest Stocks" lists consist of 100 stocks.
 The daily "HotStocks" list consists of 50 stocks.
 Both lists are updated daily.
 For more information, see HotStocks